Spinning Sword

 “Not strange at all,” says Chiwan.

-“If someone was searching for the power to destroy, he would never look in a place of peace.”
+“Anyone looking for a weapon would never look in a place of peace.”

-“And Keela, if the Breath revealed the sword to Yagrin, it means that he can raise the sword in peace.”
+“If the Breath revealed the sword to Yagrin, it means that he can use the sword to bring peace.”

 Leave a Reply